20 Free Summer Programs for High School Students

 Founded by Harvard and Oxford graduates, Lumiere offers selective research programs for high school students, where students get to work one-on-one with a PhD mentor to develop an independent research paper.
 The program offers a wide range of disciplines, and you can opt for a research topic in a subject of your interest or one that’s at the intersection of multiple disciplines.
 Due to its one-on-one nature, you can expect to learn the most recent developments in the field and expand your skill sets by working directly with experts.

-An added bonus is the opportunity you get to interact with mentors from universities like Harvard, Stanford, CMU and more.
+A bonus is the opportunity to interact with mentors from universities such as Harvard, Stanford, CMU, and more.
 This program is a particularly solid option if you are interested in interdisciplinary research and want to create an individual research paper.

 Check out our review of Lumiere Education